tedsmith/quickhash/README.txt

 FIX: In the 'Compare Directories' tab, the file counts of the grids and difference counts were overlapping with the labels when high file counts were examined (tens of thousands upwards).
 Fixed by anchoring the elements.

-V2.6.2.b  August 2015  Linux only
+V2.6.2.b ?
+August 2015 ?
+Linux only

 The exclusion of files that were zero bytes (functionality that was introduced in v2.1 back in 2013) meant that block devices in Linux, like /dev/sda or /dev/sda1, were simply ignored if selected by the user and not hashed.
 A new compiler directive added to ensure that if the file is reported as zero byte that a secondary check is then done to see if its a block device in Linux.
 If so, it will be hashed providing QuickHash is ran as root or sudo.

-V2.6.2  August 2015
+V2.6.2 ?
+August 2015

-As per feature request #15, and in part request #7, added an 'Expected Hash Value' field to Text and File tabs to enable the user to paste an already computed hash value (perhaps from another tool, e-mail, webpage) into QuickHash.
+As per feature request #15, and in part request #7, added an 'Expected Hash Value' field to ?Text? and ?File? tabs to enable the user to paste an already computed hash value (perhaps from another tool, e-mail, webpage) into QuickHash.
 If the field contains anything other than three dots, once the data hash is generated in QuickHash, it will compare it against the expected hash in this field and report match or mis-match.

-Corrected the fact that that the values for Total Files in Dir A and Dir B in the comparison of two directories, were the wrong way round.
+Corrected the fact that that the values for ?Total Files in Dir A? and ?Dir B? in the comparison of two directories, were the wrong way round.

 Updated copyright date range in the form captions for both the disk hashing module and QuickHash itself